 After you click Save, you can test the SSL passthrough by visiting content on your domain in a browser using HTTPS.

 If you would like to force visitors to connect over HTTPS for data integrity and security purposes, you can optionally redirect HTTP traffic to HTTPS.
 To redirect traffic, you need to set up at least one HTTP forwarding rule and one HTTPS forwarding rule.
-Any insecure connections made to the load balancer will be redirected to use the certificate you loaded.
+Any insecure connections made to the load balancer are redirected to use the certificate you loaded.

 On the load balancer’s Settings page, find the SSL section and click Edit.